BOTSWANA GOVERNMENT QUESTIONS ELEPHANT SURVEY BY DR MIKE CHASE

-A review of methodology used in the survey indicates that it is sound and was based on established methodology for flying aerial surveys using transects.
-We, however, have concerns about the blending of several different techniques i.e. sample counts, total counts and reconnaissance flights.
+A review of the methodology used in the survey indicates that it is sound and was based on the established methodology for flying aerial surveys using transects.
+We, however, have concerns about the blending of several different techniques, i.e. sample counts, total counts and reconnaissance flights.

 The figure reported by the authors in the report on the number of elephants in their survey area is not statistically different from the 2014 survey.
 The only reasonable conclusion that can be inferred from the authors’ statistical analysis is that the population has remained stable between the two surveys.
 The results of the survey are at odds with statements attributed to Dr Mike Chase in an interview with BBC (see https://www.bbc.com/news/world-africa-45396394).

 It is regrettable that Dr Chase, in a report purporting to be scientific, includes an astonishing number of pictures of dead elephants, 63 pages to be precise.
 This is definitely not standard practice in aerial survey report writing.